 - We have temporarily waived the requirement to submit hard copies with each electronic filing in regulatory proceedings.
 We ask those who are engaged in active OEB proceedings to continue submitting electronic copies of documents through the online portal, RESS (Regulatory Electronic Submission System), or if you are unable to use the portal, by email at BoardSec@oeb.ca.
 This is in effect until further notice.

-- The OEB recognizes that there may be costs to distributors associated with implementing the Emergency Order regarding time-of-use pricing.
-Although it is not expected that these costs will be material, the OEB will allow distributors to track them, as well as any costs associated with the March 19, 2020 extension of the winter disconnection ban to July 31, 2020 and other costs associated with the COVID-19 pandemic, in a deferral account.
+- The OEB recognizes that there may have been costs to distributors associated with implementing the Emergency Order under the Emergency Management and Civil Protection Act that enabled residential and small business customers on TOU pricing to pay the off-peak price of 10.1 ¢/kWh - no matter what time of day the electricity was used - from March 24, 2020 until May 31, 2020.
+Although it is not expected that these costs will be material, the OEB is allowing distributors to track them, as well as any costs associated with the March 19, 2020 extension of the winter disconnection ban to July 31, 2020 and other costs associated with the COVID-19 pandemic, in a deferral account.
 The OEB understands that Ontario Power Generation Inc. (OPG) and electricity transmitters may also be impacted by the COVID-19 pandemic, and confirms that the deferral account also applies to them.
 To learn more, visit our consultation webpage launched on May 14, 2020.

 - The OEB understands that, like other businesses, electricity distributors may be experiencing financial risks due to the COVID-19 pandemic.
 Therefore, the OEB is monitoring the financial situation of electricity distributors during the pandemic for any impact on reliability or continued service to consumers.
 To assist in gathering information, we have issued temporary reporting requirements to licensed electricity distributors.
 To learn more, see our letters from May 12 and May 20, 2020.

 - Licensees and gas distributors are normally required to complete their annual Reporting and Record-Keeping Requirements (RRR) filings by April 30, 2020.
-We have extended the filing deadline for annual RRR filings to June 1, 2020, recognizing that many licensees and gas distributors are dealing with important customer service and staffing matters related to COVID-19.
-This date will be reassessed should it be warranted by events related to the pandemic.
+We extended the filing deadline for annual RRR filings to June 1, 2020, recognizing that many licensees and gas distributors have been dealing with important customer service and staffing matters related to COVID-19.

 - We have made a number of operational changes regarding the scheduling or format of events in ongoing proceedings and consultations, and those remain in effect.
 To learn more, see our March 12, 2020 letter to all regulated entities and other interested parties.